First-year students

 Welcome to the study of philosophy!

 On this page, new students will find all the information they need for an optimal start to their philosophy studies at Heinrich Heine University Düsseldorf.
-Philosophy can be studied as an integrative single subject or in combination with another subject as a major or minor.
+Philosophy can be studied in three bachelor’s degree programmes: as an integrated single-subject programme, or in combination with another subject as a major subject or as a minor subject.
 Further information on all three years of study can be found on the Bachelor Philosophy site.

 Not enrolled yet?
 Everything you need for prospective students can be found here!